 It is incredibly useful to deconstruct ideas, theories and cultures themselves to understand and test the validity of the underlying beliefs and assumptions from different vantage points.
 However, it is equally important to rebuild on a stronger footing.
 There is almost always something useful to extract, a useful connection, insight or questions raised that can unlock a whole new way forward in a specific field or for a much wider human application.
 The difference being we are looking to evolve understanding and not just trash, criticise, create a sense of ‘other’ fostering ‘false separateness.’
 Even worse dehumanise paving the path for immoral/inhumane action being perpetrated more easily and then justified.
 Making ‘the other’ wrong so we can be right is operating from ego consciousness (short-term gain, pleasure, violence, fear) and not a greater collective consciousness (unity, sustainability, human kind flourishing).

 A great example that captures rebuilding and reclaiming from the past is the High Line in Manhattan, New York.
 This elevated park is 1.45 miles long and was redesigned on abandoned spur railroad tracks.
-As a ‘living system’ space it was created using a multi-disciplinary approach including ecology, urban design and landscape
+As a ‘living system’ space it was created using a multi-disciplinary approach including ecology, urban design and landscape architecture.

-Despite there being the potential of 35 wildflower seeds to geminate and flourish, only several did and perhaps next year other varieties may emerge depending on the conditions.
+Back to our garden, despite there being the potential of 35 wildflower seeds to geminate and flourish, only several did and perhaps next year other varieties may emerge depending on the conditions.
 This is the very process of co-creation and

 emergence — you do not know what will arise exactly yet you remain committed to the process of discovery and unfoldment.

 The conditions we find ourselves in today include ‘post-truth’ — appeals to emotion disconnected from facts, polarisation that shows up most vehemently in the schism between left and right, freedom of speech and cancel culture as well as identity politics.
 Now more than ever, there is need to make great strides towards truth-seeking, sense- making and first principles.
 This will provide a firm footing to move forward in a way that allows us as human beings to organise and cooperate at scale against the many threats but also opportunities looming.
-The disappearing of a standard for objective truth is highly problematic and cannot remain so if we are to not only survive but thrive sustainably as a collective whole.
+The disappearing standard for objective truth is highly problematic and cannot remain so if we are to not only survive but thrive sustainably as a collective whole.

 The focus of this first article has been on a more macro level but this is not to diminish the importance of the individual.
 There is a need to take individual responsibility for what we say and do, be willing to have those courageous but necessary conversations to move the debate forward rather than remain stuck and polarised in ‘no mans land.’
 Moving towards openness and a willingness to understand others requires empathy and